 Few birds are as recognizable and well-loved as the Northern Cardinal.
 The males are unmistakable, with their bright red feathers and black mask.
 Even female cardinals stand out in a crowd, with red accents on brown.
 Whether you are an amateur backyard bird watcher or a seasoned ornithologist, chances are you love watching the beautiful Northern Cardinal.

 In this blog post, I will share with you 8 amazing facts about this bright red beauty.
 I will also tell you how you can attract Cardinals to your backyard.

-Northern Cardinals are a favorite at bird feeders because of their vivid color and inspirational melodies they bring to our lives.
+Northern Cardinals are a favorite at bird feeders because of the vivid color and inspirational melodies they bring to our lives.
 But what if I told you that it might be in your very nature to love and adore these beautiful birds and that you can’t help yourself?
-Sounds crazy doesn’t it?
+Sounds crazy, doesn’t it?
 Check out these facts before you think that I’m totally off my rocker.